kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(iii\) A nose down pitching moment, unless it is small.

 \(b\) *Maximum speed for stability characteristics, VFC/MFC*.
-VFC/MFC is the maximum speed at which the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.143   General.|§25.143]](g), 25.147(f), 25.175(b)(1), 25.177(a) through (c), and 25.181 must be met with flaps and landing gear retracted.
+VFC/MFC is the maximum speed at which the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.143   General.|§§25.143]](g), 25.147(f), 25.175(b)(1), 25.177(a) through (c), and 25.181 must be met with flaps and landing gear retracted.
 Except as noted in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.253   High-speed characteristics.|§25.253]](c), VFC/MFC may not be less than a speed midway between VMO/MMO and VDF/MDF, except that, for altitudes where Mach number is the limiting factor, MFC need not exceed the Mach number at which effective speed warning occurs.

-\(c\) *Maximum speed for stability characteristics in icing conditions.* The maximum speed for stability characteristics with the most critical of the ice accretions defined in Appendices C and O of this part, as applicable, in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.21   Proof of compliance.|§25.21]](g), at which the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.143   General.|§25.143]](g), 25.147(f), 25.175(b)(1), 25.177(a) through (c), and 25.181 must be met, is the lower of:
+\(c\) *Maximum speed for stability characteristics in icing conditions.* The maximum speed for stability characteristics with the most critical of the ice accretions defined in Appendices C and O of this part, as applicable, in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.21   Proof of compliance.|§25.21]](g), at which the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.143   General.|§§25.143]](g), 25.147(f), 25.175(b)(1), 25.177(a) through (c), and 25.181 must be met, is the lower of:

 \(1\) 300 knots CAS;